One of our favorite RV journeys was a trip that followed parts of two historic routes: The Lewis and Clark Expedition and the Oregon Trail.

 And the historic Huston Tavern, established in 1834, is the oldest continually serving restaurant west of the Mississippi.
 We found excellent, family style food, especially the fried chicken, raspberry glazed ham, mashed potatoes, corn, biscuits and cobbers to die for..

-We liked Arrow Rock so much we set three nights, soaking up the landscape, thinking about what it must have been like for those pioneers so long ago who set off from the very place we were parked beneath s cottonwood tree in our air conditioned Roadtrek.
+We liked Arrow Rock so much we stayed three nights, soaking up the landscape, thinking about what it must have been like for those pioneers so long ago who set off from the very place where we were parked beneath a cottonwood tree in our air conditioned Roadtrek.

 Not quite the same, to be sure.

 We left Arrow Rock and continued west, past Kansas City, following the Missouri to the Weston Bend State Park near the town of Weston, once a thriving river town but now – thanks to the river’s shifting banks – more of a trendy little place of antique shops and bed and breakfasts.